ayyvr/midifadermixer/README.md

 # Midi Fader Mixer

-Midi Fader Mixer is a simple MIDI-controlled audio volume mixer for PipeWire streams.
+A simple MIDI-controlled audio volume mixer for PipeWire streams.
 It supports mapping MIDI CC faders to named audio streams and allows volume control via a GTK GUI and system tray icon.

 ## Features